naddah-5/D7046E-DeltaBot/documentation and resources/anaconda.md

 > conda install pytorch torchvision torchaudio pytorch-cuda=11.6 -c pytorch -c nvidia

 This will take some time since it solves for version conflicts in the libraries and all their dependencies.
 Once this process is complete a set of compatible versions will be suggested and you are prompted to decide if you want to install them.
 Simply press enter.

+After the base environment is installed, install the remaining pip dependencies by running the following command from the projects root folder:
+> pip install -r requirements.txt